 - Since its opening in 1971, WDW monorail trains have registered enough miles to make 30 round trips to the moon.

 - Over 250 million people have ridden the “It’s a Small World” attraction at Magic Kingdom.

 - Cinderella Castle is 189 feet tall, has 27 towers, and took 18 months to build.

 - Over 500 oak trees growing at WDW have come from the acorns of the Liberty Oak in Liberty Square.

-See our Magic Kingdom Secrets page for more interesting insights on this Disney theme park.
+See our Magic Kingdom Secrets, Best Magic Kingdom Rides, and Best Magic Kingdom Restaurants pages for more interesting insights on this iconic Disney theme park.

 - The outer skin of Epcot’s Spaceship Earth is constructed with 11,324 aluminum and plastic-alloy triangles.
-The structure weighs and astounding 16 million pounds!
+The structure weighs an astounding 16 million pounds!

 - Over one million pizzas have been served at Epcot’s Via Napoli.

 - There were over 225 million food dishes are served at last year’s Epcot Food & Wine Festival.

 - Epcot’s The Land Pavilion grows more than 30 tons of fruits and vegetables every year.
 The produce is then served at WDW restaurants.

 - When The Seas with Nemo & Friends pavilion first opened in 1986, its 5.7 million gallon tank was the largest saltwater tank in the world.
 In 2005, WDW’s tank dropped to the 2nd spot after the Georgia Aquarium surpassed them.
 If you were to empty all the water at The Seas with Nemo & Friends aquarium into one-gallon milk jugs, laying them side by side, the result would stretch 540 miles.
 This would equal the distance from Orlando to New Orleans!